 Learn all about using engineering prints as large-scale decor!

-Engineering prints are black and white drawings on paper.
-They are not designed for photo printing.
 But they are cheap!
 I’m talking like, between-2-and-6-bucks-for-a-massive-print cheap.
 So what are people doing?
 Why, they’re printing photos on engineering prints, of course.

 I put an order in for four different prints on Staples.com.
 Staples explicitly states that engineering prints are not suitable for photo printing.
 I ignored that.
-At $2 a pop, I figured that it wouldn’t be a huge deal if they looked like crap.
+At $2 a pop, I figured that it wouldn’t be a huge deal if they looked like garbage.

 When I picked them up the next day, I was pleasantly surprised with the quality.
 Sure, they were not high-quality prints, but for $2, I was satisfied.
 Plus, if I screwed them up while mounting them, my experiment wouldn’t cost me too much.

-- For mounting, I picked up a big piece of foam insulation from Home Depot.
-(I got this one, which barely fit on our Honda Fit.)
+- For mounting, I picked up a big piece of foam insulation from Home Depot (I got this one, which barely fit on our Honda Fit)

-- 3M Multipurpose Spray Adhesive.
+- 3M Multipurpose Spray Adhesive

 - Utility knife or X-Acto knife

-- Double-stick adhesive or mounting tape.
+- Double-stick adhesive or mounting tape

-- Optional: A razor blade.
+- Optional: A razor blade

 - Optional: Krylon Workable Fixatif protective craft spray.
-I had some already, so I used it to give the final product a few coats for protection.
+I had some already, so I used it to give the final product a few coats for protection

 Step 1: Decide on mounting mechanism